greblus/aspeqt/README.md

 * All releases (including older ones) are on the [releases page](https://github.com/greblus/aspeqt/releases).
 * The latest compiled APK is always at [`apk/aspeqt.apk`](https://github.com/greblus/aspeqt/raw/ng/apk/aspeqt.apk).

+## Under the hood

+The 1.2 release also cleared out a lot of history.
+The UI is Qt Quick end to end, so the QtWidgets and print-support modules are gone from the build, along with every `.ui` form, the old dialogs and the widget-era window handling.

 ## Where to get the adapters